Mahesha Thakura: Throne in Mithila

 It is said that the Mughal emperor Akbar was very influenced by the wisdom of Raghunandana Dasa and gifted him the throne of Mithila.
 Raghunandan Dasa, in turn, gifted the throne of Mithila to his teacher Mahesha Thakura as Gurudakshina.

 Some scholars claim that Mahesha Thakura's father Chandrapati Thakura was the priest at the court of the Mughal emperor Akbar and the emperor asked Chandrapati Thakura to advise any name of his son for the caretaker of Mithila.
 Then Chandrapati Thakura advised Akbar his middle son Mahesha Thakura as the caretaker of Mithila.
 It said that the Mughal emperor Akbar was also very influenced with the wisdom of Mahesha Thakura so he granted the throne of Mithila to Mahesha Thakura as the caretaker.
+Initially he was appointed as the Chaudhary of the Tirhut Sarkar in Mithila.
 Mahesha Thakura then became the ruler of Mithila and established Khadwala Dynasty in Mithila on the day of Ramnavami.

+Coronation

+The coronation of the King Mahesha Thakura was held on the day of Ram Navami.
+The year of the event of the coronation varies in several documents.
+It varies from 1556 AD to 1558 AD.
+It has been mentioned in the introductory portion of the Maithili Bhasa Ramayana by Chanda Jha, in the Shamakara Dipika by Mahavaiyakarana Harshanatha Jha and the Rajavali, etc. In these documents, his coronation year is mentioned in Shake Samvat year but not in AD.